patrickbarroso/tablecert/README.md

-# TableCert: Plug-and-Play Architectural Adaptation Framework for Table Analysis
+# TableCert: Architectural Adaptation Framework enhancing YOLO and TATR models for Table Detection and Recognition in Legacy Documents

 ## Overview